ChanderG/c-compiler/README.md

 ```
 If there are no problems it will output nothing.

-The build instructions are to wrestle the same code into a format required bu my university.
+The build script is to wrestle the same code into a format required bu my university.

 ###Issues
 * +/- are recogonized for signs and not for punctuators.

+###Build through:

+Starting phase 2: Parser generation
+Use the git commit 3cf95113ded98f8b2fdc6b7d43db9b10ab28d6ee to go to lexer portion.